logickernel/agileflow/README.md

 ## **GitLab CI Integration**

-To integrate AgileFlow into GitLab, follow these steps:
+To integrate Agileflow into GitLab, follow these steps:

 1. Add the `agileflow` script to your repository (see installation above).
 2. Add a GitLab CI/CD job to execute the `agileflow` script in your `.gitlab-ci.yml` file: